timmyichen/cspp/drafts/_sources/ch1/ch0106-variables.rst

 **Learning Target: I can use variables to store Python data.**

+Now we know ow to express data in python.
+But what if we need to save it for later?
+What if we to ask the user for a lot of information, then do something with that information all at once?
+We need some method of keeping data readily available.

-Now that we know how to express data, we can save them away using :vocab-word:`variables`.
+Luckily, we can save data using :vocab-word:`variables`.

 Think of variables as a storage box with labels.
 Variables have the following characteristics:
 	- They can only hold one value at a time (although the value could be a list of values, which we will learn later)